webcreate/infinite-ajax-scroll/doc/events.md

 |-----------|---------------|-------------------------|
 | event.url | string        | url that will be loaded |

 Using this event it is possible to change the requested url.
 This can be useful to append an arbitrary parameter to the requested url so the server can handle the request differently.
-For example to optimize the returned url by stripping everything outside the container element (header, footer, etc.).
+For example to optimize the returned html by stripping everything outside the container element (header, footer, etc.).

 ```javascript
 ias.on('load', function(event) {